AvynArk/SepertigaMalam/README.md

 # SepertigaMalam
-An educative game with horro vibes
+An educative game with horror vibes